my0916/STRT2/README.md

 ```
 java -jar picard.jar CreateSequenceDictionary R=canFam3_reference.fasta O=canFam3_reference.dict
 ```
 This is required for the Picard MergeBamAlignment program.
+Note that the original FASTA file (`canFam3_reference.fasta` here) is also required.